National Fish and Chip Day

 Don’t miss your chance to get involved and build support – start tweeting with the hashtag #nationalfishandchipday now!

 We are delighted to be able to offer National Fish and Chip Day Merchandise this year [image to the left].
 T shirts are available in Red, White, Blue and Black (S, M, L, XL and some 2XL and 3XL) along with red caps, black caps and branded bunting.
-T shirts and caps are available for just £8.40 per item + postage and packing and we are delighted to offer an early bird 10% discount on these until the end of April. £1 for each item sold goes to The Fishermen’s Mission.
+T shirts and caps are available for just £8.40 per item + postage and packing. £1 for each item sold goes to The Fishermen’s Mission.
 Bunting is being sold at cost price at £42 plus p&p.

 Back in 2015, one of the finalist businesses of the National Fish & Chip Awards – namely Papa’s Fish & Chips mentioned how a National Awareness Day for fish and chips would be a great addition to the industry calendar.
 This idea was picked up by a member of the NEODA Board and NEODA decided it was something they could champion, so the first ever National Fish and Chip Day began with a small programme of creative and attention grabbing media activity, undertaken to bring the day to life in the mind of UK consumers and support the industry in driving footfall to local fish and chip businesses – including fish and chip shops, restaurants and foodservice establishments across the UK – to support sales.
 National Fish and Chip Day is about giving fish and chips the recognition it deserves and helping to secure its position in the eyes of both consumers and the media as the nation’s favourite dish.